 The University at Buffalo welcomes applications from qualified international students.
 Application information regarding specific programs may be obtained by contacting the academic department in which enrollment is desired.
 Applicants presenting international educational credentials must possess a university degree that is recognized as equivalent to a U.S. bachelor's degree prior to beginning graduate study.
 International applicants must meet the following requirements imposed by university policy and by U.S. Immigration Service regulations.

-In addition to the English language proficiency requirement (demonstrated with a valid TOEFL or IELTS score), all international students who have been awarded graduate, research or teaching assistantships (including Presidential fellowships) must take the Speaking Proficiency English Assessment Kit (SPEAK) test upon arrival on campus.
+In addition to the English language proficiency requirement (demonstrated with a valid score from one of UB's approved English language proficiency tests), all international students who have been awarded graduate, research or teaching assistantships (including Presidential fellowships) must take the Speaking Proficiency English Assessment Kit (SPEAK) test upon arrival on campus.
 Registration for classes is only possible after taking the SPEAK test.
 International graduate students in certain programs are also required to take the SPEAK test as a policy of the program, regardless of whether or not they receive an assistantship.
-Applicants who take and submit a score of at least 55 from a Test of Spoken English (TSE) are exempt from the SPEAK test.

 Although departments may require higher scores, the university's official minimum score for the PTE is 55 (out of 90).